Phpcraft/core/README.md

 The client also has a couple of built-in commands — type `.help` in it for more information.
 Enjoy!

+## Who uses Phpcraft?

+Who would be a crazy enough to use a PHP Minecraft library?
+It's author of course!

+- [mcverify](https://github.com/timmyrs/mcverify): A simple REST API for linking your users' Minecraft: Java Edition accounts.

 ## Using Phpcraft as a library

 Thanks to [Composer](https://getcomposer.org/), using Phpcraft as a library is really easy.
 Just head into your project folder, run `composer require timmyrs/phpcraft:dev-master`, and that's it; you can now `require "vendor/autoload.php";` to use [the many available APIs](https://timmyrs.github.io/Phpcraft/namespacePhpcraft.html).